Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Analysis

-To validate our factorization hypothesis, we conduct a comparative spectral analysis on our ``Good'' (Jointly Trained) checkpoint and a ``Bad'' (Adapter-Only) checkpoint.

-\textbf{Analysis of ``Good'' Checkpoint:} Our ``Good'' model demonstrates successful factorization.
-We analyze the singular value spectrum of its conditional signal ($y_\text{cond}$) (Figure \ref{fig:rank_comparison} a), which reveals a classic ``elbow'' curve with an effective rank of 1.
-This result confirms the adapter learned an efficient, low-dimensional representation of the *effect*, as the base LoRA handled the domain's content.
+\textbf{Jointly Trained Checkpoint.} The jointly trained model demonstrates successful factorization.
+We analyze the singular value spectrum of its conditional signal $y_{\text{cond}}$ (\cref{fig:orthogonal_good_block27}), which reveals a classic ``elbow'' curve with an effective rank of~1.
+This result confirms the adapter learned an efficient, low-dimensional representation of the \emph{effect}, as the base LoRA handled the domain's content.
 This low-rank structure is the key to generalization.

-\textbf{Analysis of ``Bad'' Checkpoint:} In stark contrast, the adapter-only model fails.
-Its conditional signal ($y_{cond}$) has a high-rank spectrum that decays slowly, mirroring the content signal ($y_\text{text}$) (Figure \ref{fig:rank_comparison} b).
+\textbf{Adapter-Only Checkpoint.} In stark contrast, the adapter-only model fails.
+Its conditional signal $y_{\text{cond}}$ has a high-rank spectrum that decays slowly, mirroring the content signal $y_{\text{text}}$ (\cref{fig:orthogonal_bad_block27}).
 This is the root cause of its failure: trained in isolation, the adapter did not learn the simple effect but instead memorized the complex, high-dimensional content of the synthetic training data.

-\textbf{The ``Bulldozer Effect'':} We term this failure mode the ``Bulldozer Effect''.
-The ``Bad'' adapter's signal is not only \textbf{high-rank} (content memorization) but also has a massive magnitude and is orthogonal to the backbone's content space.
+\textbf{The ``Bulldozer Effect''.} We term this failure mode the ``Bulldozer Effect''.
+The adapter-only signal is not only \textbf{high-rank} (content memorization) but also has a substantially larger magnitude and is orthogonal to the backbone's content space.
 Instead of collaborating, the adapter represents its memorized content in a vacant subspace.
-During inference, this powerful signal ``bulldozes'' and replaces the text signal ($y_\text{text}$), resulting in output dominated by the training scene features.
+During inference, this powerful signal ``bulldozes'' and replaces the text signal $y_{\text{text}}$, resulting in output dominated by the training scene features.